 If you’d like to read my thoughts on how to drive innovation across multi-generational workforces, you can get started on my media page.

 If you’d like to get in touch right away to see how we can work together to create the results you want, you can contact me here.

-Erica Dhawan is the world's leading authority on Connectional Intelligence and the Founder & CEO of Cotential, a global consultancy that accelerates the connectedness of employees teams, customers and clients.
+Erica Dhawan is the world's leading authority on Connectional Intelligence and the Founder & CEO of Cotential, a global consultancy that transforms organizations by delivering collaboration across teams, business units, customers and other stakeholders.
 Through keynote speaking, training and consulting, she teaches business leaders and companies innovative strategies to create increasing value for customers and clients, deliver sustainable results and ensure future global competitiveness.
-She is the co-author of the forthcoming book Get Big Things Done: The Power of Connectional Intelligence (Macmillan, Feb 24, 2015).
+She is the co-author of the bestselling book Get Big Things Done: The Power of Connectional Intelligence.
 Erica speaks on global stages ranging from the World Economic Forum at Davos to companies such as Fedex, Pepsico, and McGraw Hill Financial.
 Erica writes for Harvard Business Review, Forbes, Fast Company and the Huffington Post.
-She serves as a board member to Deloitte's Inclusion External Advisory Council.
-She is a member of the Young Entrepreneur Council, Aspen Institute Socrates Society, TEDx fellows, and World Economic Forum Global Shapers.
+She serves as a board member to Deloitte's Inclusion External Advisory Council and Lufthansa Innovation Hub.
+She is a member of the Young Entrepreneur Council, Aspen Institute Socrates Society, and World Economic Forum Global Shapers.
 Previously, she worked at Lehman Brothers and Barclays Capital.
 She has a MPA from Harvard University, a MBA from MIT Sloan, and a BS in Economics from The Wharton School.